Systemic risk in interbank networks: disentangling balance sheets and network effects: Results

 \subsection{Discussion}

-We argue that the deviations that we observed are due to two very disruptive events for the interbank market, namely the default of Lehman Brothers in September 2008 and the introduction of the 3-year Longer-Term Refinancing Operations (LTRO) by the ECB.
+We argue that the most significant deviations we observed are due to two very disruptive events for the interbank market, namely the default of Lehman Brothers in September 2008 and the introduction of the 3-year Longer-Term Refinancing Operations (LTRO) by the ECB.

 This observation is supported by the results of \cite{Affinito2017}.
 Using supervisory data from the Bank of Italy, they showed that those two events changed the network structure of the Italian interbank market.
 They found that the collapse of Lehman Brothers reduced the connectivity of the interbank network while, in some specifications of the model, the liquidity crisis of August 2007 is statistically insignificant.
 On the contrary, the announcement of the 3-year LTRO by the ECB had the opposite effect.
 The operations shifted the distribution of the centralities towards the most connected banks and thus to ``smoother liquidity circulation among banks''.
 With another methodology, \cite{Barucca2018} confirmed the impact of the 3-year LTRO on e-MID.
 They analysed the network structure of the market from 2010 to 2014 and showed that the 3-year LTRO had a profound impact on the banks' trading behaviour and thus on the network configuration.
-Historical lenders exited the market, and borrowing banks and new institutions stepped in taking their place, sensibly changing the network configuration of the market.
+Historical lenders exited the market, and borrowing banks and new institutions stepped in taking their place, sensibly changing the network structure.